-The court below held that Minnesota's exclusiverepresentation regime satisfied exacting scrutiny because it is "is likely the least restrictive means possible for employees who are members to still enjoy the benefits of union representation."
-Pet.
-App.
-10 (emphasis added).
-The likelihood that a state's exclusive representation scheme is the least restrictive means is irrelevant.
-The state must "emplo[y] means closely drawn to avoid unnecessary abridgment."
-Buckley, 424 U.S. at 25.
 Even when pursuing a legitimate interest, "a State may not choose means that unnecessarily restrict constitutionally protected liberty."
-It cannot seriously be argued that exclusive representation is the least restrictive means to achieving a state interest in regulating public labor.
-The state could, for example, simply limit state entities from bargaining with rival unions.
+Dunn v.
+Blumstein, 405 U.S. 330, 343 (1972).
+Exclusive representation is certainly not the least restrictive means to achieving a state interest in regulating labor.
+The state could, for example, limit state entities from bargaining with rival unions.
 See Smith v.
 Ark.
 State Highway Employees, Local 1315, 441 U.S. 463, 465 (1979) (stating that "the First Amendment does not impose any affirmative obligation on the government to listen").

 In the wake of Janus, public employees are now free from compelled subsidization of union speech.
-But they continue to be forced to associate with statedesignated unions via exclusive representation.
+But they continue to be forced to associate with state-designated unions via exclusive representation.
 It does not make sense that public employees cannot be obligated to fund union advocacy but are still compelled to associate with a union to facilitate that advocacy.
 If anything, compelled association through an exclusive representative could be considered a more severe impingement of First Amendment freedoms than that disapproved of in Janus.
-The Minnesota statute at issue here serves no governmental interest, let alone a compelling one, nor is it tailored to be the least restrictive of associational freedoms.
+The Ohio statute at issue here serves no governmental interest, let alone a compelling one.
+Nor is it tailored to be the least restrictive of associational freedoms.